pedro-acunha/A.M.E.L.I.A/README.md

 ## Cite us
 Thank you for your interest in the AMELIA pipeline.
-If this work was helpful, please do not forget to cite us in your publications (Cunha et al., submitted).
+If this work was helpful, please do not forget to cite us in your publications (https://arxiv.org/abs/2405.13650v1).